SafeAF/ft/README.md

 Our primary services include the company directory listing and marketplace advertising.
 Additional paid services include preferential placement in listings.

 ## Marketing and Sales Strategy
 Our initial sales strategy is to sign up as many businesses as possible before launch through cold calling and local marketing at fairs and community events.
 Post-launch, the marketplace will be promoted in a similar fashion.
 Additionally, we'll utilize online marketing channels such as social media, SEO, and email marketing.
 The free marketplace is expected to act as a major draw for consumers, which in turn should make listing and advertising on the platform attractive to local businesses.
+We will stress our customer support accessability as a selling point, "Just give us a call if you have any problems".

 ## 4. Financial Projections